"Epistemic Closure" at the Wall Street Journal

 Invoking C.S.
 Lewis as Swamidass does is standard operating procedure for "theistic evolutionists," but the argument is uninformed.
 Lewis in writing about evolution made exactly the careful distinctions that Dr. Swamidass fails to do -- as John West and his co-authors fully document in The Magician's Twin.

-More disappointing, from a scientist, is his dumb-dumb treatment of the ongoing, yes, controversy about evolution among scientists.
+More disappointing, from a scientist, is his treatment of the ongoing, yes, controversy about evolution among scientists.
 On this Swamidass can't plausibly claim ignorance.
 If by evolution he means the adequacy of the Darwinian mechanism in accounting for life's development, or any materialist explanation of life's ultimate origin, my goodness -- scientists arguing about those things is our bread and butter here at ENV.
 Our little web journal can't keep up with the volume of relevant arguments being exchanged in peer-reviewed science.

 And Swamidass brings up DNA as offering evidence for "evolution," whatever that means, that "increases exponentially every month"!
 Did he not follow the revelations from the ENCODE project at all, that dropped a bunker-busting bomb on Darwinism's formerly chief defense, the myth of "junk DNA"?